-How to make your own chocolate mold
+How to make the chocolate mold

 This recipe makes enough chocolate for a 11.5 x 11.5 cm square shape, but you can increase the amount if you want to make it bigger.
 I don’t blame you.

-Put the remaining cream in a small sauce pan and on very low heat.
+Heat up the remaining cream in a small sauce pan and on very low heat.
 When you see the tiny bubbles forming around the rim of the pan, you’ll know it’s hot enough.
 Remove from the heat immediately – you shouldn’t let the cream come to a boil.

-Drop all the chopped chocolate on top of the hot cream at once.
+Drop all the chocolate on top of the hot cream at once.
 Gently press the chocolate down onto the cream with a spatula, and give it a moment (picture 1).

-After 1-2 minutes, start mixing the chocolate into the cream with a folding motion (picture 2), to completely coat the chocolate that’s hasn’t melted yet.
+After 1-2 minutes, start mixing the white chocolate into the cream with a folding motion (picture 2), to completely coat the chocolate that’s hasn’t melted yet.
 Continue mixing slowly.
 If the chocolate doesn’t melt fully, turn on the stove on low and hold the sauce pan about 15 centimeters above the heat source, while mixing the chocolate, until it’s completely melted.